e-candeloro/Driver-State-Detection/README.md

 If you have difficulties installing dlib, it is suggested to use the .whl precompiled package available online.

+## Usage

+The scripts can be used with all default options and parameters by calling it via command line:

+    python main.py

+For the list of possible arguments, write:

+    python main.py --help

+Example of a possible use with parameters:

+    python main.py ---ear_time_tresh 5

+This will sets to 5 seconds the eye closure time before a warning  message is shown on screen

 ## Why this project
 This project was developed as part for a final group project for the course of [Computer Vision and Cognitive Systems](https://international.unimore.it/singleins.html?ID=295) done at the [University of Modena and Reggio Emilia](https://international.unimore.it/) in the second semester of the academic year 2020/2021.
 Given the possible applications of Computer Vision, we wanted to focus mainly on the automotive field, developing a useful and potential life saving proof of concept project.